josejesusgarciajr/Travel-App/README.md

 # Map Page
 ![](images/map.PNG)
-* Users will be able to click on exsisting landmarks, if they're the author of such landmark they can choose to delete or edit the landmark.
+* Users will be able to click on existing landmarks, if they're the author of such landmark they can choose to delete or edit the landmark.
 * Users can also press and hold a location on the map to add a landmark and rating of their own.
 The user will see the page below when adding a new landmark.

 ![](images/addLandmark.PNG)